jkelkar/echecklist/db/README.txt

 cd zftest
 ln -s /var/www/zfs/data .
 # this will allow the session data file to be owned by www-data without which it will not work

+Sessions have been turned on.

+In the directory (htdocs) or document home, there should be a directory zfs/data/sessions that should be owned by the user which runs the webserver (On Linux it is www-data).

+The bottom line in that in zftest/data it should find the contents of zfs/data.

+If this is being installed on a windows box:
+Create a directory data/sessions (instead of the path suggested above!) in the zftest directory.
+The zftest directory should live in htdocs and if using apache, the .htaccess file provided needs to be installed (done by default).

+For the time being we will be using the path:
+<host ip address>/zftest/public.
+Later we will make this the default path and
+<hostname>/anypath will take you directly to the application and it will not be
+possible to see any files below ../public.

+Jay Kelkar 07/25 22:15